Call or Text 24/7 (512) 222-8000

 Table of Contents

 Most people have heard of an autopsy, but autopsies aren’t that common today.
-Since the early 2000s the annual autopsy rate has been between 5-10%.
+Since the early 2000s the annual autopsy rate has been between 5-10% depending on the jurisdiction.
 However, there’s been discussion about the country’s shortage of pathologists since the start of the pandemic.
-It highlights how important autopsies are for informing the medical community and helping bring closure to a person’s final chapter.
+It highlights how important autopsies are for investigating potential crimes, informing the medical community and helping bring closure to a person’s final chapter.

 What is an Autopsy?